-Formerly, deception to obtain a dangerous drug was a felony of the fourth degree with no preference for or against a prison term, if the drug involved was a compound, mixture, preparation, or substance included in Schedule I or II, with the exception of marihuana.
-Deception to obtain a dangerous drug was a felony of the fifth degree with no preference for or against a prison term, if the drug involved was a dangerous drug or a compound, mixture, preparation, or substance included in Schedule III, IV, or V or was marihuana.
+Under current law, deception to obtain a dangerous drug is a felony of the fourth degree with no preference for or against a prison term, if the drug involved is a compound, mixture, preparation, or substance included in Schedule I or II, with the exception of marihuana.
+Deception to obtain a dangerous drug is a felony of the fifth degree with no preference for or against a prison term, if the drug involved is a dangerous drug or a compound, mixture, preparation, or substance included in Schedule III, IV, or V or is marihuana.
 (R.C.
 2925.22(A) and (B).)

-The act provides a separate penalty for the offense of deception to obtain a dangerous drug when the offender's conduct in committing the offense is the possession of an uncompleted preprinted prescription blank and changes the former penalties for the offense of deception to obtain a dangerous drug as follows (R.C.
-2925.22(B)):
+The bill provides a separate penalty for the offense of deception to obtain a dangerous drug when the offender's conduct in committing the offense is the possession of an uncompleted preprinted prescription blank and changes the